Tesla Model X Buyers Guide

 Tesla Worldwide Inventory Search

 You're probably here because you're interested in the Model X, in which case probably only the Model Y is a possible consideration, especially if you want 7 seat capability.
-The Model S is in a similar price point but is lower and while having great storage, can't compete with the Model X.
+The Model S is in a similar price point but is lower and while having great storage, can't compete with the Model X. There was a 7 seat option in the early days, but these were rear facing seats in the boot and were not very practical.

 Alternatives